 Symptoms and Signs of Blepharitis

 Symptoms common to all forms of blepharitis include itching and burning of the eyelid margins and conjunctival irritation with lacrimation, photosensitivity, and foreign body sensation.
+Itching is more common in allergic than infectious causes.
 Symptoms tend to be worse in the early morning than those of keratoconjunctivitis sicca, which tend to be worse toward the end of the day.

 In acute ulcerative blepharitis, small pustules may develop in eyelash follicles and eventually break down to form shallow marginal ulcers.
 Tenacious adherent crusts leave a bleeding surface when removed.
 During sleep, eyelids can become glued together by dried secretions.
-Recurrent ulcerative blepharitis can cause eyelid scars and loss or misdirection ( trichiasis Trichiasis Trichiasis is an anatomic misalignment of eyelashes, which rub against the eyeball, in a patient with no entropion.
-Trichiasis is most often idiopathic, but known causes include blepharitis... read more ) of eyelashes.
+Recurrent ulcerative blepharitis can cause eyelid scars and loss or misdirection (trichiasis Trichiasis Trichiasis is an anatomic misalignment of eyelashes, which rub against the globe, in a patient with no entropion.
+Trichiasis is most often idiopathic, but known causes include blepharitis, posttraumatic... read more ) of eyelashes.